The Pomakochoria in the Thrace region in Greece are villages where Pomaks, a Muslim minority, live in the Rhodope mountain range.

 The Pomak language

 Although Pomak, known in Greek as Pomakika, is not the language spoken at home in Echinos, we were able to have Ibrahim provide a small list of words in Greek and English translated into Pomak.
-Many of the words are Slavic in origin, but there also words that come from Greek or Turkish.
+Many of the words are Slavic in origin, but there also words from Greek or Turkish.

 - Brother = Brat